opticspy/lightpipes/sphinx-sources/resonator_geometric_optics.rst

    c=\frac{\lambda}{\pi{\sqrt{2}w_0}}

 (There is a slight difference with the Heisenberg method.
-Maybe this is due to the slab geometry versus cylinder geometry? )
+Maybe this is due to the slab geometry versus cylinder geometry?
+Comments are welcome!)